MariuszJozef/CppDatabases/README.md

 systemctl stop postgresql
 ```

+SQLite3 is not a server process; so there is nothing to start.
+Commands to start MS SQL Server will be provided soon, once it is successfully installed.

 **N.B.**

 For now SOCI can only be linked as a shared library, there are link errors when linking it statically, therefore **do not** set the flag: